larry-athey/airhead/README.md

 3. Perform timed runs with a user selectable starting and ending temperature
 4. _Maybe I'll add WiFi to it someday_

-This controller works with any (1) PWM controlled SCR board, or (2) voltage controlled SCR board, or (3) zero-crossing trigger [solid state relay](https://www.amazon.com/gp/product/B08FR13GYR/).
-This controller puts out PWM, but you can use any opto-isolated [PWM to voltage convertor](https://www.amazon.com/dp/B0BG2G5FMX) to connect it to any voltage controlled SCR board _(one that has a knob to control power)_.

 The greatest benefit of the low speed PWM and SSR is that it doesn't contribute to premature heating element failure as with the high-speed on/off switching in SCR controllers.
 SCR phase-angle control generates harmonics _(distortions in the AC sine wave)_ which leads to uneven current distribution, physical vibration, and stress within a heating element.
 The Boilermaker is actually better for your boiler's longevity!

 The brains of the operation is a [LilyGo T-Display-S3](https://www.amazon.com/gp/product/B0BLNKPL25/) ESP32 microcontroller with a built-in capacitive touch color LCD display.
 The boiler control code is a port of the code from my [RPi-Smart-Still](https://github.com/larry-athey/rpi-smart-still) project.
 This means that even though this is a newer project, the code has already been refined and fine tuned for 2 years.